matheusdiasz2007/matheusdiasz2007/README.md

 # 🎓 Formation

-- Bachelor's degree in Software Engineering - USJT
+- Bachelor's degree in Software Engineering - USJT (in progress).

 ---